-From the eyes that appear from their orbits, a disturbing smile crosses an emaciated, pale face and under the black hair is a grotesque mixture of human and animal parts: it is Momo, who holds his own game in hand.
+From the eyes that emerge from their orbits, a disturbing smile crosses a scrawny, pale face and underneath the black hair is a grotesque mixture of human and animal parts: it is Momo, who holds his own game in his hand.
 Indeed, in mid-2018, a new game called the “Momo Challenge” encourages users of a famous social network to take up dangerous challenges.
-The Momo Challenge, viral on social media platforms, in particular Whatsapp, is allegedly linked to the death of a 12-year-old girl in Argentina.
+The Momo Challenge, viral on social media platforms, in particular Whatsapp is allegedly linked to several suicides around the world.

 The Momo Challenge reportedly saw its sources on Facebook where members were “challenged” to contact an unknown phone number.
-Once the first contact has been established on the Whatsapp application with the person we don’t know anything about yet, the Momo account is displayed, notably with a horrible profile picture.
-It is then that from the beginning of the conversation, Momo would say “Hi, I’m Momo” and “I know everything about you” and then would be supposed to prove it by giving you a detail that only you have the knowledge.
+Once the first contact has been made on the Whatsapp application with the person you don’t know yet, the Momo account is displayed, including a horrible profile picture.
+Then at the beginning of the conversation, Momo would say “Hi, I’m Momo” and “I know everything about you” and then would be supposed to prove it by giving you a detail that only you know it.

-Following this, Momo would be supposed to send you a number of challenges and activities.
-These would be challenges that would encourage users (often children) to engage in a series of acts that become increasingly dark and violent, those acts that have a more often psychic hold would lead to suicide.
+Following this, Momo would be expected to send you a number of challenges and activities.
+These would be challenges that would encourage users (often children) to engage in a series of acts that become increasingly dark and violent, those acts that have a more often psychological hold on them would lead to suicide.

 However, if a user refuses to follow the rules of the game – something terrible would happen -.
-That is, Momo would threaten them with cruel deaths.
-In other cases, Momo will “punish” you by sending you sordid images of dead people, your home, yourself or videos of yourself like the one above that was allegedly sent to a user.
-Moreover, she would accompany her media with words that make you have deep doubts.
+In other cases, Momo will “punish” you by sending you sordid images of dead people, your home, yourself or videos of yourself.
+In addition, it would accompany its media with words that make you have deep doubts.
 For example, if a photo of a corpse is sent, Momo can underline: “it could happen to your sister”.